best-practice-and-impact/qa-of-code-guidance/README.md

 ### Preparation

-To create a new release and publish the `master` branch, you'll need to install the development dependencies:
+To create a new release and publish the `master` branch, you will need to install the development dependencies:

 ```
 pip install -r dev-requirements.txt